 Outliers

-In order to identify outliers a series of different test were carried out.
+In order to identify outliers a series of different tests were carried out.
 Residuals and leverage values were used to detect outliers, while Cook’s distance identified influential observations.
 The outliers in x (Figure 3a: Outliers in x) were identified as having leverage greater than 0.3, these are: 118, 159, 224, 253, 675, 744, 789, and 839.
 The greatest outlier in x is observation number 789, with the following characteristics; a white female aged 71.8 admitted with ARF/MOSF w/sepsis.
 The outliers in y (Figure 3b: Outliers in y) were identified as having a residual greater than 2.5, these are: 57, 83, 363, 529, and 697.
-Influential observations were found to have a Cooks Distance greater than 0.02, these are: 9, 57, and 224 (Figure 3c: Influential Observations).
+Influential observations were found to have a Cook’s distance greater than 0.02, these are: 9, 57, and 224 (Figure 3c: Influential Observations).
 A complete list with characteristics is available in the appendix (Table A5: Outliers and Influential Observations).

 Assessment of assumptions